TheBoxyBear/charttools/docs/FileFormats/chart.md

 `Length` is the length of a note.
 This value doesn't do anything for modifiers.

 As with tempo anchors, modifiers are applied to notes but are listed as separate objects.
 A modifier applies to all notes in the same position, so different notes of the same position cannot have different modifiers unless the modifier specifically targets a single color/type.

+HOPOs get forced automatically based on the distance to the previous note.
+The default threshold is 65/192 ticks in a 192 resolution, and this ratio gets recalculated for other resolutions.

 To help prevent issues such as Black 3 in the GHL notes having a non-sequential value of 8, moving forward the types will be divided into groups of 32: